 Lange’s tips take into consideration all distances of triathlon and include small details that will make a big difference on race day.
+You can start to work these into your training in the off-/early season:

 For long distance triathletes, I recommend that for 80% of your brick workouts, there is no stress between the disciplines.
 So, put your bike away, drink a cola, change and start your run relaxed.